Thyroid cancer

 Radioactive iodine therapy

-Not all patients need radioactive iodine therapy.
+You may have to wait several weeks to recover after surgery before having this treatment.
 You will be referred to a specialist centre for this treatment if you need it.

 Thyroid hormone therapy

-Without these hormones you would develop signs and symptoms of an underactive thyroid.
+Without these hormones, you would develop signs and symptoms of an underactive thyroid.
 This is called hypothyroidism.
 Signs of it include weight gain, tiredness, dry skin and hair, and physical and mental slowness.

-Taking thyroid hormone can keep TSH levels very low.
-This can prevent thyroid cancer developing.
-You may be given thyroid hormone if only part of your thyroid gland is removed.
 TSH will be kept low for at least 1 year after radioactive iodine therapy or until you complete the surveillance testing.

 Side-effects of thyroid hormone therapy treatment

-- Too much thyroid hormone: Weight loss, and feeling hot and sweaty, a fast heart rate, chest pain, cramps and diarrhoea.
+- Too much thyroid hormone: Weight loss, feeling hot and sweaty, a fast heart rate, chest pain, cramps and diarrhoea.
 In the long term, it can cause weak bones (osteoporosis).

-If you have any side-effects, do tell your doctor or nurse.
+If you have any side-effects, tell your doctor or nurse.
 Your doctor can do a blood test to make sure you are getting the right dose of thyroid hormone.

 Coping with side-effects